-The maximum amount of the credit is $2,000 for each qualifying child, age 16 or under claimed on the tax return.
+- The maximum amount of the credit is $2,000 for each qualifying child, age 16 or under (17 and under for 2021) claimed as a dependent on the tax return.
 To receive any part of this credit a taxpayer must have at least $2,500 in earned income.

-The Child Tax Credit will phase out when the taxpayers’ adjusted gross income exceeds $400,000 for a taxpayer filing as married filing jointly and $200,000 for all other filing statuses.
+- The Child Tax Credit phases out when the AGI exceeds $400,000 for married filing jointly and $200,000 for all other filing statuses.

 - A child not eligible for the CTC may be eligible for the Other Dependent Credit (ODC).

 - A return might include both the nonrefundable CTC and the refundable ACTC.

 Note: The 2021 American Rescue Plan Act (ARPA) changed age of qualifying child to 17 and under.
 In addition, the ARPA increased the CTC to $3,600 for children under the age of 6, to $3,000 for children ages 6 and older.
 These changes impact the 2021 tax year only.